Raindog-Games/Pick-Block-But-For-Tools/README.md

 - Selects pickaxe for stone like blocks
 - Selects axe for wood like blocks
 - Selects shovel for dirt like blocks
-- Selects hoe for leave like blocks
+- Selects hoe for leaf like blocks (1.18.2+)
-- Selects shears for wool like blocks and vine like blocks
+- Selects shears for wool like blocks and vine like blocks (1.18.2+)
+- Selects pickaxe for glass like blocks (1.18.2+)
-- Save hotkey chooses best silk touch tool
+- Save hotkey chooses best silk touch tool (1.18.2+)

 ## Dependencies
 This is a Fabric mod (at this time) and requires the following: